microsoft/FluidFramework/.changeset/ready-seas-ask.md

 "section": deprecation
 ---

-Deprecation Notice: Interfaces Migrated to `@fluidframework/core-interfaces`
+Deprecation Notice: Events Interfaces Migrated to `@fluidframework/core-interfaces`

 The following interfaces and types are now deprecated in `@fluidframework/tree`.
 It is recommended to import them from either `@fluidframework/core-interfaces` or `fluid-framework`.